primatejs/primate/docs/guide/extending-primate.md

 specific use cases, it offers a set of hooks that allow extensions, referred to as modules, to augment its core functionality.

-Modules can be used separately or in conjunction, and can depend on other modules.
+Modules can be used separately or in conjunction and can depend on other modules.
 All modules are loaded in Primate's configuration file by initializing them into the `modules` array.